Drive sales on autopilot with ecommerce-focused features

 Skip the spam, grow your list smarter

-We’ve explored how to link an email in WordPress using traditional mailto methods, but one thing remains clear.
+We’ve explored how to insert WordPress email links using traditional mailto methods, but one thing remains clear.
 Contact forms offer superior protection, functionality, and user experience compared to exposed email links.

 Omnisend, on the other hand, offers a smarter solution.
 It’s intuitive without being clunky, with professionally designed forms built to convert.
 Plus, there’s no exposure to spambots, clunky email clients, or extra tools for following up.

-With powerful marketing automation, a generous free plan, and seamless integration with your tech stack, Omnisend lets you grow your list and your business without risk.
+With powerful marketing automation, a generous free plan, and seamless integration of email links in WordPress, Omnisend lets you grow your list and your business without risk.

 Quick sign up | No credit card required